kjczarne/mkcommit/README.md

 If you have Python set up, you're good to go.
 Run `pip install mkcommit` and you're done.

-## Usage

-- Run `mkcommit` to generate a Git commit message and commit changes (calls `git commit -m` underneath).
-- Run `mkcommit -s` to generate a Git commit message and print it to standard output.
-- Run `mkcommit -c` to generate a Git commmit message and copy it to your clipboard.
-- Use `mkcommit -x "some commit message"` to validate an existing commit message from the command line or as a Git Hook command (requires `pre_commit(msg)` function to be implemented in the configuration file).

 ## Configuration

-1. At the root of your repository create a Python filed named `my_repo.mkcommit.py`.
+1. At the root of your repository create a Python file named `my_repo.mkcommit.py`.
 2. Compose the script:

     A built-in _semantic commit_ suite can be used: